LaunchCodeEducation/intro-to-web-dev-curriculum/content/arrays/studio/_index.md

 ## String Modification

+{{% notice blue Note "rocket" %}}
+This portion of the studio can be found at the following location: `javascript-projects/arrays/studio/string-modification.js`.

+Dont forget to run `npm i` or `npm install` within your studio directories.
+{{% /notice %}}

 Use string methods to convert a word into pseudo-pig latin.

 1. Remove the first three characters from a string and add them to the end.
 Ex: `'LaunchCode'` becomes `'nchCodeLau'`.
 Use a template literal to print the original and modified string in a descriptive phrase.